 It is also suggested that sounds themselves may be emotionally expressive which accounts for the phonetical motivation in certain words.
-Initial f and f, e.g., are felt as expressing scorn, disapproval or disgust: pooh! fie! fiddle-sticks, etc. The sound-cluster / iy / is imitative of sound or swift movement: ring, sing, swing, fling, etc.
+Initial f and f, e.g., are felt as expressing scorn, disapproval or disgust: f field field field esticks, etc. The sound-cluster f is imitative of sound or swift movement: f ring, f sing, f swing, f ling, etc.